Increase Trust Uk

 - Attending INCREASE Events: The Trust has funded conferences and consultations for Increase Association members.
 Participating in these networking opportunities (when available to non-members) could provide visibility and demonstrate alignment with the network's values.

 - Demonstrating TEE Methodology: The Trust specifically supports Theological Education by Extension approaches that combine personal study, small group facilitation, and practical application—contextually appropriate and accessible to church members.
-Organizations using or developing these methodologies are most aligned with the Trust's mission.
+Organisations using or developing these methodologies are most aligned with the Trust's mission.

 Application Success Factors